 For customer loyalty programmes that the Group offers to customers, the consideration received is allocated based on the relative stand-alone selling price of the products and, the loyalty points or discount from accumulated purchased volume.
 The amount allocated to the loyalty points or discount from accumulated purchased volume is recognised as contract liabilities and revenue is recognised when the customers redeem or when the likelihood of the customer redeeming becomes remote.
-The standalone selling prices of the loyalty points or discount from accumulated purchased volume is estimated based on the discount provided to customers and the likelihood that the customers will redeem the points.
+The stand-alone selling prices of the loyalty points or discount from accumulated purchased volume is recognised as contract liabilities and revenue is recognised when the customers redeem or when the likelihood of the customer redeeming becomes remote.
+The stand-alone selling prices of the loyalty points or discount from accumulated purchased volume is estimated based on the discount provided to customers and the likelihood that the customers will redeem the points.
 The estimate is reviewed at the end of the reporting period.